 This experience has not discouraged me from negotiating my salary.
 It has just further proven to me that negotiating is strongest when all four factors occur (they want you, you don’t need the job, you meet or exceed qualifications, and you’re not asking for that much more).

 Harvard Business School has a great article on salary negotiation that discusses everything from timing your offers (which is very important!) to connecting with your recruiter on a personal level to get what you want.

-Update 12/16: Nine months after this happened, a recruiter from this company emailed me and said they want to speak with candidates whose offers didn’t work out to get them hired at the company.
+Update 12/16: Nine months after this happened, a recruiter from this company emailed me and said they want to speak with candidates whose offers didn’t work out.
 We’re speaking next week.

 Readers, have you ever had an employer walk away from an offer?

 Subscribe to get our latest content by email and also receive our free Debt Boss eBook AND spreadsheet!
 We ♥ girl bosses!